unthingable/monster-jam/docs/README.md

     when there are pages to navigate to.
   * **CONTROL+SELECT**: Enable **Device Selector** mode (see below)
   * **CONTROL+MACRO**: Toggle between device controls (rainbow) and **user controls** (all red when mapped).
+  * **LEFT+RIGHT**: Toggle Control Slice mode (see below)

 ### Fine adjustment

 Hold **SHIFT** to reduce strip sensitivity and adjust in finer increments.
 Strips behave like relative controls.
 This works in all touchstrip modes except user controls, because their implementation sucks.

+### Control Slice

+Imagine the device controls laid out on a 8x8 knob controller, where each vertical column corresponds to the 8 device parameters per track.
+In Control mode you control a single column at a time with the touch strips.

+In Control Slice mode you control a single row: one device parameter per each track.
+This is similar to how AUX sends operate and you can use them as such.
+This mode is most useful if you put relevant parameters in the same position across your devices, e.g. parameter 1 -> filter cutoff, parameter 2 -> compressor attack, etc.

+To activate: press **LEFT+RIGHT** in regular Control mode (not User Control, **MACRO** not lit).

+To select a parameter: use **TRACK(1-8)** buttons.
+The currently selected parameter is lit in white.
+Note that selectors are self-gating: if you press and hold a track button, operate any touchstrip or just wait long enough, it will return to the previously selected parameter when track button is released.
+This is useful for momentary adjustments.

+To select a device and a page: whichever device was selected last on a track will be the device controlled in Slice mode.
+Same goes for remote control pages within a device.
+You can use Device Selector to quickly select a device on each track.

 # Modes and notes